 But the God of all Comfort in His goodness turns the crumbling situation to good.

-For the Spirit of Christ alone is our Comfort; our Consolation; our ‘Paraklesis,’ – our Intercessor and Counsellor; our Advocate; our Encourager and Strengthener.
+For the Spirit of Christ alone is our Comfort; our Consolation; our 'Paraklesis' – our Intercessor and Counsellor; our Advocate; our Encourager and Strengthener.

-And it is through Him that His Comfort becomes a living expression in us – until it is not I that live but Christ that lives in me.”
+And it is through Him that His Comfort becomes a living expression in us – until it is not I that live but Christ that lives in me.

 Spirit of Comfort

-‘Paraklaleo‘ means:- to encourage; console; comfort; entreat; desire; beseech: incite.
+'Paraklaleo' means:- to encourage; console; comfort; entreat; desire; beseech; incite.

-a life filled with the Spirit of Comfort: Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comforts; Who comforts us in all our tribulation, that we may be able to comfort them which are in any trouble, by the Comfort wherewith we ourselves are comforted of God.” by His Comfort. flowing through us
+Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comforts; Who comforts us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God. by His Comfort. flowing through us.

 Blessing in Suffering